 Maximize the Walls

 Avoid expensive furniture by installing shelves and hanging organizers.
-Painting a specific palette or shades of blue or green on one wall can define each child's room area.
+Painting a specific palette or shades of blue or green on one wall can define each child’s area.

 Bunk Up and Save Space